-The Secret Lives of Drug Addiction Among Professionals
+The Secret Life: Alcohol & Drug Addiction Among Professionals.

 It’s easy to sweep drug addiction out of our minds, either feeling judgmental or indifferent about the stereotypical addict.
 We might imagine them as homeless…or at least wayward, and probably with a checkered employment history at a dead-end job, if they are employed at all.

 Some of us kind of expect drugs and alcohol to run hand-in-hand with certain employment choices, don’t we?

 If we knew the real statistics, we may all be surprised.

 As a business owner and someone who was swallowed up by addiction later in life, I spend a good amount of time reading about, and researching drug addiction in professional circles.
 Maybe I’m just curious, or maybe now that I’m living in long term recovery, I really wonder how many are out there?
 Slowly dying.
 Living panicked lives, full of lies and deception, quick decisions and regrets.

 I wondered how many health care workers looked longingly at the syringe of pain medication as they administered it to their patient….and then I started to wonder how easy it would be to only give the patient half of the syringe, and then take the rest for themselves.

 Ugly, crazy thought…right?
 Surely no one would do that.